 Tide times will affect accessible access to the ship.
 For more information, visit www.belfast-harbour.co.uk

 10am - 5pm daily.
 Recommended tour time 1 hour 30 minutes.
-HMS Caroline is closed for refurbishment until Spring 2017.
+HMS Caroline is closed for refurbishment and due to reopen 1 July 2017.

 Seniors and student: £7.50